zyantoh/SIT_DSA_G24/README.md

 Todo:

 1. change algo to A\* or yen
-2. right panel just put routes
+   ~~2. right panel just put routes~~
-3. cost is dist x 0.1 (need to find pricing)
+2. cost is dist x 0.1 (need to find pricing)
    a. bigger plane more expensive?
-4. get rid of graph intialisation page (before keying in the data)
+3. get rid of graph intialisation page (before keying in the data)
-5. documentation
+4. documentation
-6. presentation slides
+5. presentation slides